A secondary education for girls in rural Ethiopia

 Activities» Construct 4 new low-cost secondary schools in 'black-hole' rural areas of need.

-16 new or upgraded secondary schools across Wolaita Zone, complete with separate sanitation for girls, langauge and literacy centres.
+17 new or upgraded secondary schools across Wolaita Zone, complete with separate sanitation for girls and improved language and literacy teaching/facilities.

 To enable mobilised, gender-aware communities across Wolaita, demanding high-quality education.